-The trial against Sathkumara has been subjected to repeated delays and has not moved past the pre-trial phase.
-Hearings, in this case, have been repeatedly delayed by the courts without reason—for example, Sathkumara filed an interlocutory petition to the Supreme Court alleging a violation of his constitutional rights, and while this petition was initially scheduled to be argued in September 2019, the Supreme Court, without express reason, rescheduled it to be argued in July 2020.
-Moreover, the indictment against him for the charges under the International Covenant on Civil and Political Rights Act has not yet been certified by the Sri Lankan Attorney General—a requirement for any charge brought under the Act.
-The next hearing at the trial-level is scheduled for February 9, 2021 when the Attorney General will determine whether to certify the indictment for the charges under the Act.
+The trial against Sathkumara was subjected to repeated delays and has not moved past the pre-trial phase.
+Hearings were repeatedly delayed by the courts without reason—for example, Sathkumara filed an interlocutory petition to the Supreme Court alleging a violation of his constitutional rights, and while this petition was initially scheduled to be argued in September 2019, the Supreme Court, without express reason, rescheduled it to be argued in July 2020.
+The primary reason for the delay was that the indictment against Sathkumara for the charges under the International Covenant on Civil and Political Rights Act has were not certified by the Sri Lankan Attorney General—a requirement for any charge brought under the Act.

 In December 2019, Freedom Now filed a petition with the UN Working Group on Arbitrary Detention on behalf of Sathkumara.
 The Working Group issued an opinion in May 2020 finding his detention to be a violation of international law.

 On February 9, 2021, the Attorney General declined to certify the indictment against Sathkumara and the charges against him were dropped.